Your Jamaican driver's licence expires

 than six months old.

-Having done this, an authorisation letter
+Having done this, a notarized authorisation letter

 for the person delegated, the expired driver's licence, notarised form and